-You must successfully complete a minimum of four work-term reports based on four approved/credited work terms:
+You must successfully complete a minimum of three work-term reports based on three approved/credited work terms:

-- The successful completion of PD12: Reflection and Learning in the Workplace (PD2 if you started your studies prior to Fall 2016), will count for credit as the first work-term report.
+- The successful completion of PD12: Reflection and Learning in the Workplace, will count for credit as the first work-term report.
 PD12 is normally completed during the first work term, and it is meant to help prepare your for the completion of your work-term reports in subsequent work terms.

 - Work-term report 2 is normally completed by the end of the second work term.

 - Work-term report 3 is normally completed by the end of the third work term.

 With the exception of PD12, work-term reports must be submitted to the Faculty of Health through Waterloo LEARN, no later than the sixth day of classes in the term following the co-op work term for which the work-term report was prepared.
 The reports are assessed and returned in the 3rd month of the term.

 PD12: Reflection and Learning in the Workplace, helps you develop critical workplace skills and qualities such as self-awareness, initiative, and adaptability.
 The course also helps you reflect on your experiences, knowledge, and workplace skills.
 Ultimately, this course prepares you for successful co-op work-term reflective writing in the Faculty of Health.

 You must follow the Faculty of Health Work Report Guidelines posted on Waterloo LEARN.